Type implementation functions

 If arep is not NULL, it must point to a type which is used as the physical representation.
 The getter, setter, and selector operators must be provided by the caller.

-If arep is NULL and areplen is not -1, areplen specifies the length, in bytes, of the physical representation, which then is a fixed-length array of bytes.
+If arep is NULL and areplen is not RDB_SYS_REP, areplen specifies the length, in bytes, of the physical representation, which then is a fixed-length array of bytes.
 The getter, setter, and selector operators must be provided by the caller.
+RDB_irep_to_obj() can be used by the selector to assign a value to an RDB_object.
+RDB_obj_irep() can be used by setters and getters to access the actual representation.

-If arep is NULL and areplen is -1, the getter and setter operators and the selector operator are provided by Duro.
-In this case, the type must have exactly one possible representation, and this representation becomes the physical representation.
+If arep is NULL and areplen is RDB_SYS_REP, the getter and setter operators and the selector operator are provided by Duro.
+In this case, the type must have exactly one possible representation.
+If this representation has exactly one component, the type of this component will become the physical representation.
+Otherwise the type will be represented by a tuple type with one attribute for each component.

 For user-provided setters, getters, and selectors, the following conventions apply: